kawgh1/mern-social-media/README.md

--   # MERN stack social media app using React, Node and Socket.io
+-   # MERN Stack Social Media App w/ Socket.io
 -   Each folder has its own README with more info for each

     -   ## api